- Reading time

 As composer in residence under successively Gerard Mortier, Bernard Foccroulle and Peter de Caluwe, La Monnaie commissioned him to create numerous new works.
 This close collaboration began with La Passion de Gilles, his first opera, which premiered in 1983.
 This was followed by Reigen (1993), based on the play by Arthur Schnitzler, Wintermärchen (1999), after Shakespeare, and Julie (2004), an opera adaptation of August Strindberg's play Fröken Julie.
 All these titles were directed by Luc Bondy, who also wrote the libretti.
 Later, in co-production with leading houses in Paris or Aix-en-Provence, we created Yvonne, princesse de Bourgogne (2009), Au Monde (2014) and most recently Pinocchio (2017), the last two titles both in collaboration with Joël Pommerat.
-Just a few weeks ago we announced another new opera by Philippe Boesmans.
+In March, we announced what will become the final opera by Philippe Boesmans.
 Together with director and librettist Richard Brunel, Philippe put the finishing touches to On purge bébé, a comedy based on Feydeau's farce of the same name.
-This work will be premiered in December of this year.
+This work will be premiered in December.

 Besides his works for the stage, Philippe was also very active as a composer of both symphonic and chamber music.
 His song cycle Trakl-Lieder was performed by the La Monnaie Symphony Orchestra in February.
 Like so many of Philippe’s works, it was conducted by his good friend and conductor Sylvain Cambreling.